 - Class-centric.
-(To be written) - Diagram-centric.
+Shows classes in their package hierarchy as well as datatypes and use case diagram elements.
+Similar to the Package-centric view but it doesn't show connecting or associating elements. - Diagram-centric.
 In this view the top level comprises all the diagrams in the model.
 Beneath each diagram is a flat listing of all the artifacts on the diagram.
 Artifacts that have sub-artifacts that do not appear on the diagram have their own hierarchy (for example attributes and operations of classes). - Inheritance-centric.
 In this view the top level shows the model.
 Beneath this are all artifacts that have no generalization in the model.
-Those artifacts that have specializations have a subhierarchy showing the specializations. - Class Associations.
+Those artifacts that have specializations have a sub-hierarchy showing the specializations. - Class Associations.
 In this view the top level shows the model.
 Beneath this are all diagrams and all classes.
 All classes that have associations have a hierarchy tracking through the associated classes. - Residence-centric.
 In this view the model is shown at the top-level, with below it only Nodes, and below these only components that reside on the nodes, and below these components all elements that reside on the components. - State-centric.
 In this view the top level shows all the state machines and all activity graphics associated with classes.

-Beneath each state machine is a hierarchy showing the state diagram and all of the states.
+Beneath each state machine is a hierarchy showing the statechart diagram and all of the states.
 Beneath each state is a list of the transitions in and out of the state.

 Beneath each activity graph is a hierarchy showing the activity diagram and all of the action states.
-Beneath each action state is a list of the transitions in and out of the action state.

-Transitions-centric.
-This is very similar to State-centric view, but under each state machine is listed the diagrams and all transitions on the diagram, with states being shown as subhierarchies under their connected transitions.
+Beneath each action state is a list of the transitions in and out of the action state. • Transitions-centric.
+This is very similar to State-centric view, but under each state machine is listed the diagrams and all transitions on the diagram, with states being shown as sub-hierarchies under their connected transitions.